 A triangular cell, which has no vertex on its boundary, is bounded by three edges.
 By moving one of these edges across the intersection of the two other edges, one obtains a weakly isomorphic drawing; see Figure 2.
 This operation is called triangle-flip.
-Gioan [Gio05], see also Arroyo et al. [AMRS17b], showed that any two weakly isomorphic drawings of the complete graph can be transformed into each other with a sequence of triangle-flips and at most one reflection of the drawing.
+Gioan [Gio05], see also Arroyo et al. [AMRS17b], showed that two weakly isomorphic drawings of the complete graph can be transformed into each other with a sequence of triangle-flips and reflections of the drawing.